exercism/python/concepts/itertools/about.md

 ## Infinite iterators

 Most of iterator from the `itertools` module get exhausted after a time.
-But there are some that are infinite, these are known as infinte iterators.
+But there are some that are infinite, these are known as infinite iterators.
 These iterators will will keep producing values until you tell them to stop.

 ```exercism/note